 Are you open all year?

-We are only closed for New Zealand Public holidays and for one or two weeks at Christmas and New Year.
+We are only closed for New Zealand Public holidays and for two weeks at Christmas and New Year.
 Our holiday dates can be found at https://rela.co.nz/enrolment/information/#pholiday

 Can I use Wi-Fi at school?